MAProsper/patan-run/test/README.md

 ```

 ## MPI
-Writes `1` to console, requests number and writes it to the console.
+Writes `1` to the console, requests number and writes it back to the console.
 ```bash
 patan-run mpi mpi.c 2 1
 ```